herzogmatthias/CryptoViewer/README.md

 ### Prerequisites
-I would recommend [visual studio code](https://code.visualstudio.com/) for inspecting also for the Database Connection you need [Xampp](https://www.apachefriends.org/de/download.html) and if you want to open the App use Expo, you can get it from the Play Store
+I would recommend [visual studio code](https://code.visualstudio.com/) for inspecting also for the Database Connection you need [Xampp](https://www.apachefriends.org/de/download.html) and if you want to open the App use Expo, which you can get from the Play Store

 ### Installing